maduce/fosscad-repo/README.md

 fosscad-repo
 ============

 This pack is a collection of newest FOSSCAD CAD files including all previous DEFCAD Megapacks, i.e., Megapacks 4.2 (Saito), 4,3 (Tetsuo), 4.4 (Raiden) and 4.5 (Otacon).
 This Megapack hence replaces all previous Megapacks.
-These files are not being released by Defense Distributed.
+These files are not being released by Defense Distributed or DEFCAD Incorporated.

 # License